Frequently Asked Questions

 Here are answers to the most common questions about advising, internships, résumés, and more:

-- How do students schedule appointments with a Career Advisor?
+- How do students schedule appointments with a Career Counselor?

-- What is covered in an appointment with a Career Advisor?
+- What is covered in an appointment with a Career Counselor?

 - What if a student simply wants to start a résumé, cover letter or LinkedIn profile and find out more about CareerLAB?

 - Should First Year students wait until second year to use CareerLAB?